Sky’s Broadband Boost add-on gives you guaranteed wi-fi in every room, daily line checks and a parental controls app.

 For a full list of available deals and offers, please see Sky’s official website.

-As an alternative to Sky Broadband Boost and the equivalent service from BT, you can decide to build your own custom solution.
-For instance, you can buy a wi-fi repeater or a mesh wi-fi system to extend the wi-fi coverage across your home.
-Parental controls are available through apps like Google’s Family Link and something like a 4G home broadband router can offer a backup for when your broadband connection goes down.
-Alternatively, you can tether from your mobile phone to share your data allowance with other devices.
+Another alternative to Sky Broadband Boost is building your own custom solution.
+For instance, you can buy your own wi-fi repeater or mesh wi-fi system to extend the wi-fi coverage across your home.
+Parental controls are also available through apps such as Google Family Link and something like a 4G home broadband router can offer a backup for when your broadband service goes down.
+Alternatively, you can also tether from your mobile phone to share your data allowance with other devices.

 Switching to Sky Broadband

 If you’re currently using another broadband provider, it’s a straightforward process to switch to Sky Broadband.

 Start by signing up online with Sky, making sure to provide your current landline number if you’d like to keep it.
 You can decide whether to add Sky Broadband Boost during the online order process.

 Sky will give you a switchover date for your new broadband service, which will typically be in around 2-3 weeks time.
 They’ll also send you a new broadband hub through the post which you’ll need to set up when the broadband service goes live.